aeoril/physicsLearning/README.md

 ## physicsLearning

 This repo is under construction and always being added to.
-Parts of it are experimental and may be gbroken.
+Parts of it are experimental and may be broken.

-###Learn Physics using JavaScript
+### Learn Physics using JavaScript

 Learn physics and coding using a browser and JavaScript, HTML nad CSS

+#### Learn Physics and Coding Together
 Intended for first year college students aiming for a physical sciences or engineering degree.